Generalized discrete Markov spectra: Introduction and Main Results

 \subsection{Organization}

-Section \ref{section:Classical Markov Spectrum} describes properties of the classical discrete Markov spectrum.
-In this section, we also compare our newly introduced construction of admissible sequences with the conventional construction based on Christoffel words.
-In Section \ref{section:Generalized Markov equation and GM numbers} we introduce the generalized Markov equation and generalized Markov numbers, and in Section \ref{section:Generalized Cohn matrices and their decompositions} we present the generalized Cohn matrix, together with its matrix factorization.
-Section \ref{section:Generalized Markov length and generalized Markov distance} introduces the notions of generalized Markov length and generalized Markov distance, which play a key role in the proof of Theorem \ref{thm:main1}, and Section \ref{section:Generalized discrete Markov spectra} provides the proof of Theorem \ref{thm:main1} and some properties, including Theorems \ref{thm:main2} and \ref{thm:main3}.
-In Section \ref{section:Generalized Uniqueness Conjecture}, we will propose the generalized version of the uniqueness conjecture.
+Section \ref{section:Classical Markov Spectrum} reviews the classical discrete Markov spectrum and isolates the role played by admissible sequences and Cohn matrices.
+It also compares the usual Christoffel-word construction with the planar construction used in this paper.
+Section \ref{section:Generalized Markov equation and GM numbers} introduces the generalized Markov equation and generalized Markov numbers.
+Section \ref{section:Generalized Cohn matrices and their decompositions} constructs generalized Cohn matrices and their matrix factorizations.
+Section \ref{section:Generalized Markov length and generalized Markov distance} develops generalized Markov length and generalized Markov distance, the main tools in the proof of Theorem \ref{thm:main1}.
+Section \ref{section:Generalized discrete Markov spectra} proves the spectral realization theorem, establishes the structural results above, and treats the irrational-slope boundary value and its realizations as Lagrange constants and Markov constants.
+Section \ref{section:Generalized Uniqueness Conjecture} proposes a generalized form of the uniqueness conjecture.